RobeDM/LIBIRWLS/README.md

 This software needs the ATLAS algebra standard routines.
 You need to download ATLAS from the [official repository] (https://sourceforge.net/projects/math-atlas/files/) and install it following the instructions that are detailed in the file INSTALL.txt.

 If you are impatient, for a basic installation on a 64 bits computer, this is the basic outline.
-Please, make sure that you are using the gcc compiler that you have installed:
+Please, make sure that you are using the gcc compiler that you have installed by using "-C acg /path/to/gcc" to tell the gcc that you have installed:

+        bzip2 -d atlas3.10.2.tar.bz2
-        tar -xvjf atlas3.10.2.tar.bz2
+        tar -xvf atlas3.10.2.tar.bz2
         cd ATLAS
         mkdir my_build_dir
         cd my_build_dir
         ../configure -b 64 --prefix=/installation/directory !
 Tell the installation directory
         make                                                ! tune and compile library
         make check                                          ! perform sanity tests